H A P P E N I N G S

 Global Logistics Specialist

-The Center for International Trade and Transportation at California State University, Long Beach announces the Spring 2012 offering of the Global Logistics Specialist Professional Designation Program.
+The Center for International Trade and Transportation at California State University, Long Beach announces the Global Logistics Specialist Professional Designation Program.
 This program was developed by industry professionals for the industry.

 FuturePorts' Annual Conference 2014